cassandra18/alx-system_engineering-devops/README.md

 2.  ### Introduction to shell permissions, e.g.,

-    1. Command that prints the username of the current user:
+    a.
+Command that prints the username of the current user:

-        bash

-        Copy code

         `whoami`

-    2. Script that creates an empty file called `hello`:
+    b.
+Script that creates an empty file called `hello`:

-        bash

-        Copy code

         `#!/usr/bin/bash
         touch hello`